 Rami donated £100,000 to the Gandhi Memorial Foundation Trust which is raising funds to erect a statue of Mahatma Gandhi in Parliament Square, London.
 Rami was quoted as saying “The world owes Gandhi Ji a huge debt of gratitude for liberating one fifth of mankind through non-violence thereby creating a better world”.

-- Be familiar with and periodically review Regent College Higher Education’s annual budget
+- Be familiar with and periodically review Regent College London’s annual budget

 - Make sure funds are being expended according to funders’ requirements